 I couldn’t remember the last time I got a really good photo of my daughter, other than the many snaps I take on my phone, so yesterday I grabbed my camera and had Lauren join me in the front yard.

-I yielded and I took photos of her taking selfies.
-It’s not the portrait I envisioned; yet it was perfect.
+I yielded, and I took photos of her taking selfies.
+It’s not the portrait I envisioned, yet it was perfect.
 I captured my 16 year old doing what she does.
-By yielding to her, I gave her a better experience and I got a genuine capture of who she is.
+By yielding to her, I gave her a better experience, and I got a good capture of who she is.
 I captured an image that will bring back happy memories years later.

 Yield to Callers (Don’t over talk or interrupt) Video